-Trying to ward off colds and flu as the season changes?
-Watching out for vampires while taking the children trick-or-treating?
+Have you been trying to ward off colds and flu as the season changes?
+Watching out for trick or treating vampires?
 Have I got the fix for you!

 From one of my all-time favorite references, Healing Foods: “Native to Central Asia, garlic is one of the oldest cultivated plants in the world...
 Sanskrit records document the use of garlic remedies approximately 5,000 years ago, while the Chinese have been using it for at least 3,000 years.”